Fine-tuning Done Right in Model Editing: Benchmarking LocFT-BF in Lifelong Editing

 \textbf{Reliability.} Remarkably, LocFT-BF consistently attains the highest reliability across all nine dataset–LLM combinations, with absolute gains of \textbf{33.72\%} on average and up to \textbf{58.50\%} over the second-best.
 This demonstrates that fine-tuning can achieve effective knowledge updates.
 Although recent methods such as AlphaEdit, RLEdit, and UltraEdit achieve relatively strong reliability compared to traditional approaches, they exhibit notable instability across LLMs and datasets.

 \textbf{Generalization.} LocFT-BF exhibits superior generalization, achieving optimal performance in six out of nine dataset–LLM combinations.
 The two least effective cases are from the \textsc{CounterFact} dataset, whose generalization prompts are constructed by prepending irrelevant text rather than direct paraphrasing, which makes generalization particularly challenging.
-Methods like MEMIT and AlphaEdit explicitly enhance robustness to such noise through data augmentation, accounting for their relative advantage over LocFT-BF on this dataset, as detailed in Appendix~\ref{apd:cf_gen}.
+Methods like MEMIT and AlphaEdit explicitly enhance robustness to such noise through data augmentation, accounting for their relative advantage over LocFT-BF on this dataset.
+In Appendix~\ref{apd:cf_gen}, we demonstrate that by incorporating the same data augmentation strategy, LocFT-BF achieves substantial gains in generalization, effectively surpassing both MEMIT and AlphaEdit.

 \textbf{Capability.} LocFT-BF and recently proposed methods, including AlphaEdit, RLEdit, and UltraEdit, exhibit advantages in preserving the general capabilities of edited models under large-scale editing.
 However, these baseline methods show noticeable instability across LLMs: RLEdit and UltraEdit struggle on Mistral-7B, while AlphaEdit, despite performing well on LLaMA3-8B, fails to generalize to the other two LLMs.
 In contrast, LocFT-BF demonstrates the strongest stability, consistently maintaining high capability across all evaluated LLMs and datasets.
 This highlights the key strength of fine-tuning: its simple and general design makes it broadly adaptable across architectures.